oldshensheep/v2ex_scrapy/README-en.md

 ### Configuration

 The default concurrency is set to 1.
-If you want to change it, modify `CONCURRENT_REQUESTS`.
+To change it, modify `CONCURRENT_REQUESTS`.

 #### Cookie

-Some posts and certain post-related information require login to be crawled.
-You can set a Cookie to log in by modifying the `COOKIES` value in `v2ex_scrapy/settings.py`.
+Some posts and post information require login for crawling.
+You can set a Cookie to log in.
+Modify the `COOKIES` value in `v2ex_scrapy/settings.py`:

 ```python
 COOKIES = """